List of The Sopranos characters: Salvatore "Big Pussy" Bonpensiero

-This raised the crew's suspicions further, especially after Sal then disappeared.
-Paulie took over his collections, and the crew killed Altieri, taking the heat off Sal, as the crew figured the rat was flushed.
-Sal resurfaced at Tony's home in 2000, claiming to have been in Puerto Rico receiving treatment for his bad back from an acupuncturist.
-He started lying to Agent Lipari, showing reluctance to divulge details.
-Acquaintance Jimmy Bones, who is later murdered at his home for fear of revelation, spots him with Agent Lipari.
-Sal and his wife Angie begin having marital issues when he returns.
+The bathhouse incident further raises the crew's suspicions, especially when Sal disappears soon afterwards.
+Paulie takes over his collections, and the crew kills Altieri, whom they decide has been the rat.
+Sal resurfaces at Tony's home in 2000, claiming to have been in Puerto Rico receiving treatment from an acupuncturist for his bad back.
+He starts lying to Agent Lipari, showing reluctance to divulge details.
+Acquaintance Jimmy Bones spots Sal with Agent Lipari, so Sal kills him to prevent him from telling Tony what he knows.
+After Sal's return, he experiences relationship issues with his wife, Angie.
 Angie discusses leaving him with Carmela, who dissuades her, so she settles for sleeping in separate bedrooms.

-When Tony became acting boss, he made Silvio his consigliere, and Paulie a capo, with new addition Furio Giunta on equal footing with Sal despite Sal's years of service.
-Sal wore a wire to A.J.'s confirmation, but he spent most of the time privately counseling A.J., instead of talking business with the crew.
-Following Christopher Moltisanti's shooting by associates Matthew Bevilaqua and Sean Gismonte, Sal resumed his loyal soldier role despite his double life as an informant; he tracked down the escaped Bevilaqua, and shot him to death with Tony.
-Sal eventually gave Agent Lipari information on Soprano's stolen airline tickets scam, leading to Tony's brief arrest.
+When Tony becomes acting boss, he makes Silvio his consigliere and Paulie a capo, with new addition Furio Giunta on equal footing with Sal despite Sal's years of service.
+Sal wears a wire to A.J.'s confirmation, but he spends most of the time privately counseling A.J. instead of talking business with the crew.
+Following Christopher Moltisanti's shooting by associates Matthew Bevilaqua and Sean Gismonte, Sal resumes his loyal soldier role despite his double life as an informant; he tracks down the escaped Bevilaqua and shoots him to death with Tony.
+Sal eventually gives Agent Lipari information on Soprano's stolen airline tickets scam, leading to Tony's brief arrest.

-Tony eventually accepted his suspicions about Sal after a portentous dream where Sal appeared to him as a talking fish, a clear reference to the Mafia-related saying "sleep with the fishes".
-To be certain, he searched for evidence in Sal's home and found a wire in a cigar box.
-He then organized a hit on Sal, with Silvio and Paulie, on a boat, with one last toast to the good times, and the three shot him to death, wrapped his body in plastic bags, chains, and weights, and dumped it into the ocean.

-Sal would make several appearances in the show after his death in dreams and flashbacks.
+Tony accepts his suspicions about Sal after a portentous dream in which Sal appears to him as a talking fish, a reference to the Mafia saying "sleep with the fishes".
+To be certain, he searches for evidence in Sal's home and finds a wire in a cigar box.
+He then organizes a hit on a boat with Sal, with Silvio and Paulie.
+After a last toast during which Tony asks Sal if a prostitute he has allegedly been seeing in Puerto Rico really exists and Sal admitting that he has "fucked up", Tony, Paulie, and Silvio shoot Sal to death, wrap his body in plastic bags, chains, and weights, and dump it into the ocean.
+After his death, Sal makes several appearances in dreams or flashbacks.
+Tony and other members of his crew tell Sal's friends and family that he disappeared after entering the witness protection program.